neocl/speach/README.md

 pip install speach
 ```

-## ELAN support
+## Sample codes

-Speach can be used to extract annotations as well as metadata from ELAN transcripts, for example:
+Speach can extract annotations and metadata from ELAN transcripts directly, for example:

 ``` python
 from speach import elan